theirc/signpost-template/README.md

 **_Tracking Events_**

-By default, the `Analytics` component tracks page views for you, but you may want to track other events such as page clicks, or maybe disable/enable analytics depending on a user's response to a cookie banner.
+By default, the `Analytics` component tracks page views for you, but you may want to track other events such as page clicks, or maybe disable/enable analytics depending on a user's response to a cookie banner (consider using `@ircsignpost/signpost-base/dist/src/cookie-banner`).
 In order to do this, there are a couple lightweight utility functions you can use.

 **NOTE:** These functions only work if you have successfully set up and began using the `Analytics` component.